Discuss your self-directed IRA taxes with your IRA custodian. Get the proper forms, report your IRA earnings, and leave no stone unturned.

-It’s that time of year again where we scramble for our W-2s and report our yearly earnings in the hopes of a big tax return.
+It’s that time of year again when we scramble for our W-2s and report our yearly earnings in the hopes of a big tax return.
 However, tax time can be especially stressful if you are unsure of what you need to file to avoid a run-in with the IRS.

-Therefore, if you own an SDIRA, it is crucial to perform your due diligence and see that the correct items are completed by you and your custodian to get the full benefit of your investments.
+Therefore, if you own an SDIRA, it is crucial to perform your due diligence and see that you and your custodian complete the proper items to reap the full benefit of your investments.

-IRA Custodian Responsibilities
+IRA Custodian Responsibilities:

 Owner Actions and Responsibilities